Andrew Falkous

-Andrew "Falco" Falkous (born 5 April 1975) is a British musician best known for being the founding member/frontman for the Cardiff-based punk rock outfit Mclusky, current lead singer/guitarist of the band Future of the Left and the sole member of Christian Fitness.
+Andrew Falkous (born 5 April 1975) is a British musician best known for being the founding member/frontman for the Cardiff-based punk rock outfit Mclusky, current lead singer/guitarist of the band Future of the Left and the sole member of Christian Fitness.

 Music career

 Falco's professional musical career began in 1996 with the band Best.
 After a few line-up changes and release of a three-track single Huwuno on London-based label Seriously Groovy, Best changed its name to Mclusky in 1999.
 The line-up consisted of Falco fronting the band, serving as its main songwriter along with Mat Harding on drums and Jon Chapple on bass/backing vocals.

 Falco and Mclusky released its first album My Pain and Sadness is More Sad and Painful Than Yours in 2000 on the Fuzzbox imprint before drawing international attention with their critically praised second album Mclusky Do Dallas in 2002.
 Harding left the group in 2003 with Falco telling The Telegraph "It was due to differences on just about every imaginable level – personal, musical and professional.".
 Mclusky recruited drummer Jack Egglestone for their 2004 album The Difference Between Me and You Is That I'm Not on Fire.

 On 7 January 2005, Mclusky announced its break-up.
 Falco released this announcement on the band's website on three days later:

 The three piece rock band known as mclusky have disbanded, as of Friday 7 January 2005.
 The reason for this parting is private, though probably not as entertaining as you'd imagine.
 Personally, I would like to thank all the people, places and times that occurred on or near us.
 I'm grateful for the love and to a lesser degree, the hate.
 There'll be more music soon, from all of us.

 Little was said of the reasons behind Mclusky's split, but it later emerged that tensions had arisen between Falco and Chapple.